SABS-R3/software-engineering-day4/_episodes/02-virtual-environments.md

 By saving this into a file, we can make sure that other people using our code have the same versions installed:

 ~~~
-pip freeze > requirements.txt
+pip3 freeze > requirements.txt
 ~~~
 {: .language-bash}

-If you open this `requirements.txt` file using VSCode, you should see that it contains the output of `pip freeze`.
+If you open this `requirements.txt` file using VSCode, you should see that it contains the output of `pip3 freeze`.

 When we need to install all our dependencies, we can get pip to use this file:

 ~~~
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ~~~
 {: .language-bash}